What is fructose malabsorption?

 The amount of tolerated fructose varies greatly among fructose malabsorbers.
 Some people may be able to ingest small amounts of fructose without experiencing any problems, while others show symptoms even after tiny amounts.

-So what are the main symptoms of Fructose Malabsorption?
-When fructose malabsorbers ingest too much fructose or ingest it in the wrong way they mostly suffer from
+So what are the main symptoms of fructose malabsorption?
+When people with fructose malabsorption ingest too much fructose or ingest it in the wrong way they mostly suffer from

 - stomach ache,